adambard/learnxinyminutes-docs/javascript.html.markdown

 // and are compared with < and >
 "a" < "b" // = true

-// You can also compare strings with numbers
+// Type coercion is performed for comparisons...
 "5" == 5 // = true

-// but this is almost always not what you want, so use === to stop this "5" === 5 // = false
+// ...unless you use ===
+"5" === 5 // = false

 // You can access characters in a string with charAt "This is a string".charAt(0)

-// There's also a null keyword null // = null
+// There's also null and undefined null // used to indicate a deliberate non-value undefined // used to indicate a value that hasn't been set yet

+// null, undefined, NaN, 0 and "" are falsy, and everything else is truthy.
+// Note that 0 is falsy and "0" is truthy, even though 0 == "0".

 /***********
  * 2. Variables, Arrays and Objects